lonekorean/atom-autocomplete-boilerplate/README.md

 ## Provider Tiers

 This package includes three sample providers (Atom parlance for "things that provide suggestions for autocomplete").
+You can find them in the `/lib` folder.
+These are the features that each one introduces.

-### /lib/basic-provider.js
+### basic-provider.js

 The absolute simplest provider you can make.
 Works off a simple array of words.

 - Filters suggestions based on what was typed

-### /lib/intermediate-provider.js
+### intermediate-provider.js

 Takes things a little further.
 Reasonable starting point for a useful provider.